lokyst/ffxivcraftopt/README.md

 After setting up Crafter, Recipe and Synthesis objects, the function mainGP can be used to run a Genetic Program to find a sequence that will maximize the final quality.
 See mainRecipeWrapper in main.py for an example.

 It also provides a web service interface as a google app engine module in webapi.py.
-The web user interface project is at [ffxiv-craft-opt-web](https://github.com/doxxx/ffxiv-craft-opt-web).
+The web user interface project is at [ffxiv-craft-opt-web](https://github.com/doxxx/ffxiv-craft-opt-web), which is live at http://ffxiv.lokyst.net/.

 ## References for crafting formulae etc.